 - promoting fairness and tackling inequality.

-As the role of councils is rapidly changing, so to is that of our officers, managers and chief executives.
-To support the leadership capacity of these professionals now and in the future our offer focuses particularly on ensuring:
+As the role of councils is rapidly changing, so are the roles of our officers, managers and chief executives.
+To support the leadership capacity of these professionals, now and in the future, our offer focuses particularly on ensuring that:

 - the brightest and best graduates are encouraged and supported into the sector

-- those leading our local authorities are offered, joint political and managerial development opportunities; stretching their knowledge and capability to effectively lead across place, together.
+- those leading our local authorities are offered joint political and managerial development opportunities which stretch their knowledge and capability to effectively lead across place, together.

 - LGA and Solace Group managerial leadership programmes